 B i o g r a p h y

 Passionate about service and leadership through music, Pecos participated for two years in the Conservatory in the Schools program, which brings conservatory trained instrumentalists into under-served communities to teach at public schools throughout the Bay Area.
-Pecos also participates regularly in the Gratitude benefit concerts that support research into treating veterans who suffer from PTSD.
+Pecos also participated twice in the Gratitude benefit concerts that support research into treating veterans who suffer from PTSD.

 Pecos received his Bachelor of Music degree from the University of Oregon, Robert D. Clark Honors College, and the School of Music and Dance.
-He completed his Master of Music degree with a Historical Performance Emphasis at the San Francisco Conservatory of Music and currently studies at the University of Maryland, in pursuit of a Doctor of Musical Arts.
+He completed his Master of Music degree with a Historical Performance Emphasis at the San Francisco Conservatory of Music and recently completed a Doctor of Musical Arts at the University of Maryland.